symphoniesboreales/symphoniesboreales/content/en/understanding-symphonies.md

 To introduce the subject, here is the example of two melodies obtained from trees with two very different lives.

-{{< figure src="/img/Photo_rondelles_zoom.jpg" width="500" class="img-responsive" caption="Comparison of the size of the growth rings of an 86-year-old black spruce (largest) grown in excellent condition and a 272-year-old black spruce (smallest) grown in a peat land" >}}
+{{< figure src="/img/Photo_rondelles_zoom.jpg" width="500" class="img-responsive" caption="Comparison of the size of the growth rings of an 86-year-old black spruce (largest) grown in excellent condition and a 272-year-old black spruce (smallest) grown in a peat land." >}}

-Example of melodies obtained for a young and an old tree
+Example of melodies obtained for a young and an old tree.

 <div class="row">
 <div class="col-md-7">